babsey/nest-desktop-legacy/README.md

 #### Why is the app not working?
 First, be assure that you installed all required npm packages (`npm install`).

-If still not working, the database may be deprecated.
+If still not working, the configuation may be deprecated.
 In this case, delete the config file or just empty `db_name` in config file (stored as `nest-desktop.json` in configstore), then restart the app.
 It will generate new config file and new database.

+If still not working, the database may be deprecated.
+In this case, delete the all files in ./data/, then restart the app.

-(I am working on a better solution.)
+Besides, I am working on a better solution.

 #### Where are the data of simulation stored?
-Saved data about simulation are stored as NeDB database in ./data/*.db
+Saved data about simulation are stored as NeDB database in ./data/\*.db

 #### Where are the protocols of simulation stored?
-Protocols about simulation are stored as NeDB database in ./data/protocols/*.db
+Protocols about simulation are stored as NeDB database in ./data/protocols/\*.db

 #### Where are the thumbnails of simulation stored?
 Thumbnails are stored in ./data/images/